 4 A person who does not hold a certificate of qualification in the sheet metal worker trade may perform work included in the definition of the sheet metal worker trade if the person holds a certificate of qualification in another designated trade and the work to be performed comes within the scope of that other designated trade.

 Exemption application under General Regulations permitted for sheet metal worker trade

 5 For the purposes of subsection 38(2) of the General Regulations, a joint application for an exemption from the application of subsections 22(2) and (3) of the Act is permitted for the sheet metal worker trade.

 Term of apprenticeship for sheet metal worker trade

-8 (1) Subject to subsection (2), the minimum wage for each hour worked by a sheet metal worker apprentice is a percentage of the wage for a sheet metal worker journeyperson in the same place of employment, as set out in the following table:
+8 (1) Subject to subsection (2) and to subsection 25(3) of the General Regulations, the minimum wage for each hour worked by a sheet metal worker apprentice in each portion of a level of their term of apprenticeship is a percentage of the wage for a sheet metal worker journeyperson in the same place of employment, as set out in the following table:

 Wages for Sheet Metal Worker Apprentice